Robust Fully-Asynchronous Methods for Distributed Training over General Architecture: PRELIMINARY

 \subsection{Push-Pull Protocol}

 The proposed algorithm is developed based on synchronous push-pull algorithm proposed in~\cite{cai2012average}, which has been recently employed to solve the ERM problem~\eqref{global_loss_function} over general digraphs~\cite{pu2020push}.
-The update of each agent $i$ is as follows
+The update of each node $i$ is as follows

 with $z_i^0=\nabla f_i(x_i^0)$ for $\forall i\in \mathcal{V}$.
 In~\eqref{Alg_syn}, $x_i^t$ and $z_i^t$ are two estimates maintained by node $i$ for the global optimal decision variable and the global gradient $\frac{1}{n} \nabla F$, respectively.
 It relies on two properly designed weight matrices for information exchange among nodes, that is, each node $i$ uses $W \triangleq [w_{ij}]_{n\times n}$ to pull information of the decision variable from its in-neighbors $j\in \mathcal{N}_{i}^{\mathrm{in}}(W)$ for reaching consensus, while using $A \triangleq [a_{ij}]_{n\times n}$ to push gradient information to its out-neighbors $j\in \mathcal{N}_{i}^{\mathrm{out}}(A)$ for tracking the global gradient.
 To ensure the convergence of the update \eqref{Alg_syn}, the following assumptions are imposed on the two weight matrices as well as their induced graphs~\cite{pu2020push}.